ChrisPortman/zabbix-monitoring-library/README.md

 ## How it Works

 The idea is that each different thing to monitor is a perl script that defines a module under the Monitoring::Plugins namespace.
 It will then get automatically included using Modules::Pluggable.
-When developing a plugin, all that is required is the definition of at least a 'register' function and a 'test' function.
+When developing a plugin, all that is required is the definition of at least a 'register' function and a 'test' function and an option 'discover' function.

+### Register

 The 'register' function should evaluate the system to first establish if the plugin is applicable or not, and if it is, it should return an array of strings for be included as UserAgent settings to go in the zabbix agent configuration.
 This should look like: